glpi-project/plugins/README.md

 [![Join the chat at https://gitter.im/glpi-project/plugins](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/glpi-project/plugins?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This projects aims to serve the new GLPI plugin directory, for GLPI versions < 1 .
+This is the server side and webapp of GLPI Plugin Directory.
+This is the future replacement of http://plugins.glpi-project.org migration is upcoming.

 ## Have a quick preview of glpi-plugin-directory with Vagrant